sukjulian/coronary-mesh-convolution/README.md

 "processed" with the transformed data.

 In our experiments we use the VTP file format to store polygon meshes and corresponding vector fields.
-We organise our data in two folders labelled "visuals" and "results".
+We organise our data in two folders labelled "surface" and "inlet".
 These contain the complete surface meshes and inlet boundary meshes, respectively.
 We use the latter to identify inlet boundary vertices for computation of geodesic distances (compare "utils/inlet.py" lines 48-49 and 80-81).
 It may be necessary to adapt the code for this procedure to different data.